-The study guide provides a comprehensive overview of the main subject areas that you will need to know in order to pass the CIR / ICIR examination.
+The Study Guide provides a comprehensive overview of the main subject areas that you will need to know in order to pass the CIR / ICIR examination.
 It is intended to support other learning sources such as courses and reading material.
-The study guide summarises the required knowledge for each subject area.
-Each section of the study guide will indicate sources of background reading for you to broaden your knowledge.
-On average, 40 hours of self-study is recommended to complete the study guide.
+The Study Guide summarises the required knowledge for each subject area and each section of the Study Guide will indicate sources of background reading for you to broaden your knowledge.
+On average, 40 hours of self-study is recommended to complete the Study Guide.
 You should also consider attendance on other relevant IR Society courses to expand your knowledge base and understanding of the topics covered.

-As a revision aid, you can take an online mock examination (as many times you as like) which will help you assess whether you have grasped the key principles.
+As a revision aid, you can also take an online mock examination (as many times you as like) which will help you assess whether you have grasped the key principles.
 These questions do not cover every aspect of the CIR / ICIR examination.